 After simply trying out for a spot on the soccer roster as an incoming freshman, McCarvel left Dominican as its all-time leading goal scorer who was one of the inaugural inductees into the Penguins’ Athletic Hall of Fame.
-Since then, he’s pursued an entrepreneurial career that began with co-owning The Dive Bakery Cafe and now is taking him to Chile to learn Spanish, where he will apply his new MBA degree from Seattle University.
+Since then, he’s pursued an entrepreneurial career that began with co-owning The Dive Bakery Cafe and now has taken him to Chile to learn Spanish, where he is applying his new MBA degree from Seattle University.
 In between, McCarvel played professional soccer in Ireland, and worked for Crocs Inc. in Singapore and Hong Kong where he traveled throughout Asia, Australia and South Africa on business.
-In July, he completed a cultural intelligence course in Guatemala that so impacted him that he plans to return this December as a facilitator.
+Last July, he completed a cultural intelligence course in Guatemala that so impacted him that he returned in December as a facilitator.

 The Dominican soccer player reputed for his goal-scoring ability is prospering in the international business world with a shoot-from-the-hip style.